edenlabllc/rmk/docs/configuration/cluster-management/cluster-management.md

 the [cluster-deps repository](https://github.com/edenlabllc/cluster-deps.bootstrap.infra/blob/develop/etc/deps/develop/values/aws-cluster.yaml.gotmpl)
 you can add the required number of machine pools depending on the requirements for distribution into individual roles.

-> For AWS provider, before launching the actual provisioning of the cluster,
+> For the AWS provider, before launching the actual provisioning of the cluster,
 > RMK will perform the following preliminary steps:
 >
 > - create SSH key for cluster nodes.
-> - create secrets with private SOPS Age keys in the AWS Secret Manager, if they have not been created previously.
+> - create secrets with private [SOPS Age keys](../secrets-management/secrets-management.md#secret-keys) in the
+>   [AWS Secret Manager](https://aws.amazon.com/secrets-manager/), if they have not been created previously.

 To start provisioning a Kubernetes cluster, run the commands: